gruvedrift/azure-app-services/2-Monitoring-And-Diagnostics-Implementation/README.md

 ## Project Iteration 2: Monitoring and Diagnostics Implementation

-#### Syllabus Objectives Covered:
+### Syllabus Objectives Covered:
 * Configure and implement diagnostics and logging

+### Learning Goals:
-**Learning Goals:** Implement comprehensive monitoring, logging, and diagnostics for production-ready applications.
+Implement comprehensive monitoring, logging, and diagnostics for production-ready applications.

+### Project Description:
-**Project Description:** Enhance your web application from Iteration 1 with detailed monitoring capabilities.
+Enhance your web application from Iteration 1 with detailed monitoring capabilities.
 Implement application logging, performance monitoring, and automated alerting for production issues.

+### Implementation steps:

+1. Enable Application Insights integration
+2. Configure application logging levels and destinations
+3. Implement custom telemetry and performance counters
+4. Set up automated alerts for errors and performance degradation
+5. Create dashboards for monitoring application health
+6. Practice troubleshooting using logs and metrics

 ### This iteration is mostly about App Insights and logging.